 This is a basic cranberry sauce recipe, but you can add all different ingredients to cranberry sauce to customize it to your liking.

-- Cranberry Orange Sauce: Use orange juice instead of water and stir in 2 teaspoons of orange zest.
+- Cranberry Orange Sauce: Use fresh orange juice instead of water and stir in 2 teaspoons of orange zest.

 - Vanilla Cranberry Sauce: Add one split vanilla bean to the sauce and let it sit overnight in the fridge.